uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 });
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that cordova-lib functions **are asychronus** and so you need to pass in the Gulp callback function passed into your task to your last API call.
-You can also get a version of these functions that returns a promise by using "cordova.raw" instead of "cordova."
+Note that cordova-lib functions **are asychronus** and so you need to include the Gulp callback function passed into your task as an argument to your last API call.

-To get the example above to work, you will want to create a simple package.json file with the following in it that is also in the root of your Cordova project:
+However, for the example above to work, you will need to install some other npm pacakges.
+Create a simple package.json file with the following in it that is also in the root of your Cordova project:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {
     "devDependencies": {